Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 We use Repository class methods in BookController

 - In View , when we fill Form (it is completing through Model class -from Models folder) , then in BookRepository we convert Model data to Database Model(Model class from Data folder)

+- Components foled --> we use for ViewComponent
+  Also we use Views/Shared foledr to display ViewComponent View

 ....................................................................................................................